General Charles Lefebvre-Desnouettes: Unhappy in Alabama

 A determined soldier

-Born on September 14, 1773 in Paris, the son of a cloth merchant who supplied the French army, Charles Lefebvre-Desnouettes was determined to become a soldier.
+Charles Lefebvre-Desnouettes was born in Paris on September 14, 1773.
+The son of a cloth merchant who supplied the French army, Lefebvre-Desnouettes was determined to become a soldier.
 Three times he ran away from school to enlist.
 The first two times his parents bought his release.
 The third time they let him go.
 In December 1789, he succeeded in becoming a light cavalry soldier (chasseur) with the National Guard of Paris.
 By February 1793 he was a dragoon.
-He fought in most of the French Revolutionary army campaigns.
+He fought in most of the campaigns of the French Revolution.

 Lefebvre-Desnouettes proved to be a highly skilled horseman and a capable commander.
 In early 1800, he became an aide-de-camp to then First Consul, Napoleon Bonaparte.
 He served with Napoleon at Marengo, fought at Elchingen and Austerlitz, and served in the Prussian campaigns of 1806-07.

-Later in 1808 Lefebvre-Desnouettes was sent to Spain.
+Later in 1808, Lefebvre-Desnouettes was sent to Spain.
 He conducted the first unsuccessful siege of Saragossa.
-At the Battle of Tudela in November, his cavalry made a charge that was key to the French victory.
+At the Battle of Tudela in November 1808, his cavalry made a charge that was key to the French victory.
 Things did not go as well at the Battle of Benavente (December 29, 1808).
 Lefebvre-Desnouettes’s horse was wounded and thus unable to carry the general back across the River Esla during the French withdrawal.
-Lefebvre-Desnouettes was captured either by a German hussar named Johann Bergmann or by an English hussar named Levi Grisdale, who later ran an inn in Penrith named the General Lefebvre (for more about Grisdale, see The Wild Peak blog).
+Lefebvre-Desnouettes was captured, either by a German hussar named Johann Bergmann, or by an English hussar named Levi Grisdale, who later ran an inn in Penrith named the General Lefebvre (for more about Grisdale, see The Wild Peak blog).
 Napoleon wrote to Josephine on December 31:

 Lefebvre has been captured.
 He took part in a skirmish with 300 of his chasseurs; these idiots crossed a river by swimming and threw themselves in the midst of the English cavalry; they killed several, but on their return Lefebvre had his horse wounded; it was swimming, the current took him to the bank where the English were; he was taken.
 Console his wife.
 (1)